 The detection of elementary particles in scintillator requires single-photon detection.
 Thus, photon-starved images replace the more traditional ones based on light intensity.
 A post-processing method was developed to backtrace all the photon rays from the image plane (sensor pixels) to the object space (light source).

 Post-processing algorithms for plenoptic systems are based on parallax detection and require pattern matching between images observed by different \microlens{es}~\cite{konz2016depthest}.
+In this reconstruction regime, a single point source would create a sub-image in a set of neighbouring micro-lenses.
+If the point source sits in the focus region of the plenoptic camera, each microlens images a single pixel, while a point source out of focus would create a blurred image in each participating microlens.
+The number of active microlenses is known as Virtual Depth (VD) and is proportional to the physical distance of the object from the main lens, allowing for depth estimation.
 However, we decided not to adopt this technique as it cannot be easily applied to photon-starved frames, as it would lead to the pattern matching failing.
 Thus, we require an optical model (see Sec.~\ref{sec:optical-model}) to project each detected photon through the optics into the object space.
 Post-processing, based on that of a pinhole camera, is also used for plenoptic cameras in light-intensity imaging~\cite{chief-ray-hahne}.
-In this work, we adopt the same principle to the case of photon-starved images and, thus, developed a new method: the ray trace of every photon that was detected by a pixel of the sensor (a count) is forced to pass through the centre of the closest \microlens, and interpolated in the object space.
+In this work, we adopt the same principle to the case of photon-starved images and, thus, developed the following method: the ray trace of every photon that was detected by a pixel of the sensor (a count) is forced to pass through the centre of the closest \microlens, and interpolated in the object space.